Florence and the Machine: 2011–2013: Ceremonials

-The band's second studio album, Ceremonials, was released on the 28 October 2011.
+The band's second studio album, Ceremonials, was released on 28 October 2011.
 It reached number one on the UK Albums Chart and number six on the US Billboard 200.
 On 12 January 2012, Florence and the Machine were nominated for two Brit Awards, Best British Female Artist and British Album of the Year, with the awards ceremony taking place on 21 February 2012 at the O2 Arena, London.
-On 26 April 2012, the band released "Breath of Life", a song which was recorded as the official theme song for the film Snow White and the Huntsman.
+On 26 April 2012, the band released "Breath of Life", a song that was recorded as the official theme song for the film Snow White and the Huntsman.
 On 5 July 2012, a remix of "Spectrum (Say My Name)" by Scottish musician Calvin Harris was released as the fourth single from Ceremonials, becoming the band's first UK number-one hit.
 Welch expressed excitement about putting new material together for a third studio album after the band finishes touring at the end of September 2012.
 Welch collaborated for a second time with Harris on the song "Sweet Nothing", released on 12 October 2012 as a single from Harris's third studio album 18 Months (2012).
 The song entered at number one on the UK Singles Chart, becoming their second collaborative number-one single.

 In mid-2012, it was announced that Universal Republic Records was going defunct, moving all artists including Florence and the Machine to Republic Records making the label itself revived.
 In late August 2012, Welch told Style magazine that she plans to take a twelve-month hiatus before starting work on the band's next studio album, stating, "There's a big 'take a year off' plan.
 The record company have put no pressure on me for the next album.
 They've said I can have as long as I want."
 In December 2012, Florence and the Machine were nominated for Best Pop Vocal Album for Ceremonials and Best Pop Duo/Group Performance for "Shake It Out" at the 54th Annual Grammy Awards.
 On 4 April 2013, it was announced that Florence and the Machine had written a song for Baz Luhrmann's film rendition of The Great Gatsby (2013), titled "Over the Love", which was released on 17 April 2013 on SoundCloud.